stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2022-12-19
+New version 0.110.
+This package now depends on R (>=3.6.0) to support newer hh data, which are serialized objects in serialize/load version 3.
+Encoding is now UTF-8 for compatibility with Roxygen2.
+This R package now has dataframes of the heads harvested from experimental plots in 2021 & 2022.
+Other small fixes.

 2022-03-30
 This R package now has a dataframe of the heads harvested from p1, p2, p5, p7, p8, p9 in 2020.
 Function check.batch can now check batches from 2012 - 2020.